video-dev/hls.js/README.md

 HLS.js is written in [ECMAScript6] (`*.js`) and [TypeScript] (`*.ts`) (strongly typed superset of ES6), and transpiled in ECMAScript5 using [Babel](https://babeljs.io/) and the [TypeScript compiler].

-[Webpack] is used to build the distro bundle and serve the local development environment.
+[Rollup] is used to build the distro bundle and serve the local development environment.

 [html5 video]: https://www.html5rocks.com/en/tutorials/video/basics/
 [mediasource extensions]: https://w3c.github.io/media-source/